 Them: “So…the airship, then?”

-…the point is, when you write a character–any character, even one that has nothing to do with you–you’ve got to get into their headspace.
-Their actions, their thoughts, their dialogue…not only must it be internally consistent, it needs to feel REAL.
+The point is, when you write a character, any character, you’ve got to get into their headspace: their actions, their thoughts, their dialogue.
+Not only must it be internally consistent, it needs to feel REAL.
 And while it’s possible to model experiences after things you’ve read or seen or witnessed, at the end of the day, a writer is drawing on their own experience of any given emotion in order to effectively portray that emotion.

 For me, the process is something like this:

-Now, the character might be sad for reasons that are completely foreign to me, personally–it’s hard to know exactly how a dude might feel after they’ve been blackmailed, gone on a terrible bender all night, and then accidentally fallen in love with their friend’s boyfriend–but I know what sad feels like.
+Now, the character might be sad for reasons that are completely foreign to me, personally–it’s hard to know exactly how someone might feel after they’ve been blackmailed, gone on a terrible bender all night, and then accidentally fallen in love with their friend’s boyfriend–but I know what sad feels like.
 I know what isolation feels like.
-I know what it feels like to go on a small bender (distant memories!), so you take those experiences and you build off them.
+So you take those experiences and you build off them.

 Bart: “But now all I have is this weird, hot feeling in the back of my head.”